 8. Living Authentically Means Having the Life You Want

-Living authentically is essentially learning how to live for yourself by being aligned to your values.
+Living authentically is essentially learning how to live for yourself by being aligned to your own and not someone else’s values.
 It allows you to achieve a sense of freedom by embracing your mistakes and imperfections.

 9. Understand that Living the Life You Want is Not Selfish

 It’s not hard to fall into the habit of doing what’s expected of you because the people closest to you may convince you it’s what you want.
-A specific career path or company may offer you an opportunity that seems ideal for a better life, but in reality, it’s not what makes you happy.
+A specific career path or company may offer you an opportunity that seems ideal for a fulfilling life, but in reality, it’s not what gives you a happy life.

 An example of this may be that you have decided that you want to go to college in a different city because the education is better and you will get a better job when you graduate.